 - If you struggle to get just a dollop of marshmallow fluff off your spoon and onto the top of the truffles (that stuff is super sticky!), dip your (clean) fingers into a small bowl of vegetable oil and break off a piece of fluff, placing it gently on top of the truffles

-- Crush graham crackers: In the bowl of a food processor, place the graham crackers and grind until fine.
-(Alternately, you can place the graham crackers in a large sealed ziplock bag and crush with a rolling pin) Remove 1/2 cup of the graham cracker crumbs and set aside in a small bowl
+- In the bowl of a food processor, place the graham crackers and pulse until fine.
+Alternately, you can place the graham crackers in a large sealed ziplock bag and crush with a rolling pin.
+Remove ½ cup of the graham cracker crumbs and set aside in a small bowl.

-- Make the truffles: Add the softened cream cheese and milk to the graham cracker crumbs in the bowl of the food processor.
+- Add the softened cream cheese and milk to the graham cracker crumbs in the bowl of the food processor.
 Turn the food processor on and process until the mixture comes together in one cohesive ball.
-If the mixture seems a little dry, add an additional tablespoon of milk a bit at a time
+If the mixture seems a little dry, add an additional tablespoon of milk a bit at a time.

 Notice: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on any of these links, you are consenting to us to place cookies on your browser.